 Costs of Selling Directly

-When you opt to sell your Southern California house to a buyer such as Homesmith Group, you will be able to avoid all of the selling costs mentioned above.
+When you opt to sell your Greater Los Angeles house to a buyer such as Homesmith Group, you will be able to avoid all of the selling costs mentioned above.
 There are no fees, repair costs, or even closing costs.
 We buy directly, as-is, potentially saving you thousands of dollars along the way.